mozilla/gcp-ingestion/docs/architecture/README.md

     to republish
   - Must only deliver messages with configured destinations
 - Must accept configuration mapping `document_namespace`s to PubSub topics
-  - Must accept a compile-time parameter defining a topic pattern string (may be promoted to runtime if Dataflow adds support for PubSub topic names defined via `NestedValueProvider`)
+  - Must accept a compile-time parameter defining a map from document namespaces to topics
-  - Must accept a compile-time parameter defining which `document_namespace`s to republish
   - Must only deliver messages with configured destinations
 - Must accept optional configuration for sampling telemetry data
   - Must accept a compile-time parameter defining a topic pattern string